+Summer clerkships are highly competitive and usually run from the beginning of June through mid-August.
+The application will be linked from this page beginning in October.
 Most IJ law clerks arrange their own funding from law school public interest fellowships or other outside sources, but a limited number of paid clerkships are available.
 Students are also encouraged to seek academic credit or participate in semester externships.
 In addition, IJ has individual research projects that can be completed by students nationwide, either to fulfill mandatory pro bono assignments or on a volunteer basis.

 If you have any questions about IJ's clerkship and internship program, email IJ's student program coordinator at firstname.lastname@example.org.

 Students in law schools near our offices are encouraged to take advantage of our semester clerkships.
 We accept applications on a rolling basis and conduct interviews in August for the fall semester and throughout November for the following spring.
 To apply, please submit a cover letter, resume and writing sample to your desired location below: